BENEFITS OF NATURAL FIBERS

 Determining Your Needs

 The textural quality and relaxed vibe of natural fiber rugs make these a natural go-to choice for designers.
-These rugs offer above average durability, and a range of benefits unique to each natural fiber material.
-Designers take foot traffic into account when determining which natural fiber to use.
+We offer a fiberseal protection for all natural fiber rugs.

 Jute

-Rugs made of Jute offer natural variations that create a charming imperfect texture in a natural brown hue that can be dyed in a variety of colors.
-Jute is softer underfoot than some other natural fibers that makes a bold statement in any setting.
+Jute offers natural variations that create a charming imperfect texture in a natural hues that can be dyed in a variety of colors.
+Jute is softer underfoot than most other natural fibers.
 It comes from the jute plant which is a vegetable fiber that is long, soft and shiny.

 Sisal